thomasyu888/synpy-sdk-client/docs/EvaluationServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.EvaluationServicesApi(api_client)
+    api_instance = evaluation_services_api.EvaluationServicesApi(api_client)
-    active_only = False # bool | Retrieve active only evaluation queues (optional) (default to False) evaluation_ids = 'evaluation_ids_example' # str | an optional, comma-delimited list of evaluation IDs to which the response is limited  (optional) limit = 10 # int | Limits the number of entities that will be fetched for this page.
-When null it will default to 10.'  (optional) (default to 10) offset = 0 # int | The offset index determines where this page will start from.
+    active_only = False # bool | Retrieve active only evaluation queues (optional) if omitted the server will use the default value of False evaluation_ids = "evaluationIds_example" # str | an optional, comma-delimited list of evaluation IDs to which the response is limited  (optional) limit = 10 # int | Limits the number of entities that will be fetched for this page.
+When null it will default to 10.'  (optional) if omitted the server will use the default value of 10 offset = 0 # int | The offset index determines where this page will start from.
 An index of 0 is the first entity.
-When null it will default to 0.  (optional) (default to 0)
+When null it will default to 0.  (optional) if omitted the server will use the default value of 0

+    # example passing only required values which don't have defaults set
+    # and optional values
     try:
         # Gets a collection of Evaluations in which the user has SUBMIT permission, within a given range.
         api_response = api_instance.get_available_evaluations_paginated(active_only=active_only, evaluation_ids=evaluation_ids, limit=limit, offset=offset)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling EvaluationServicesApi->get_available_evaluations_paginated: %s\n" % e)
 ```